-If you've looked at the diagrams in the previous section, you're probably wondering how we will handle deployment capacity.
-Since we cannot add infinite players, we make sure not to exceed this parameter of the deployed application.
+Looking at the diagrams in the previous section, you're probably wondering how we will handle deployment capacity.
+There is an option in the application version called session sockets.
+Since we cannot add infinite players to deployment, we will ensure that every deployment doesn't exceed this socket count.

-Let's say that your game can accommodate 100 players in the same instance.
-This parameter will then be 100.
+Let's say we use the Seat type, and your game can accommodate 100 players in the same instance.
+The socket count will then be 100.
 At each session request, we will check that the sum between the number of players (the IP addresses) and the current player of the session does not exceed the set maximum.

 Do you remember in the last section when we mentioned that deployment "can be automated"?
 Now is the time to do it.
 When you make a session request, if there is no deployment available to accommodate your players, Arbitrium can automatically create a deployment in the best location for you.
-Once again, this is simply a setting to activate in the deployed application.
+You must activate the auto deploy option in your application version.

 This principle also applies to capacity.
 If your game instance reaches its maximum capacity and other players want to play, Arbtrium can create a new instance for you in seconds.